spencertipping/tau/doc/pi-ni.md

 + `¨/+` sums each thing, in this case by joining strings
   + `/+` by itself would sum the whole stream; `¨` makes it itemize
 + `ë[...]` = `e[xargs ...]`, borrowing the `¨` notation from APL

+### Regex/reduce disambiguation
+`+` and `*` are conveniently illegal at the beginning of a regex, so we can always assume that `/+` is a reduction whereas `/f` begins a regex.
+More generally, I think we can attempt the functional parse first, then fall back to regex interpretation if that fails.

+I should also note that π source isn't strictly text, so we probably have some options.
+We may be able to fuse `/+` together into a sort of ligature, for example.
+Same for `/<`, which might check for total ordering but which is also something you might write as a regex.
+The [compiler](pi-compiler.md) may be able to choose the right alternative in realtime by looking at the type of data being transformed.